 Life expectancy has increased dramatically in industrialized countries, making us more vulnerable to many age-related diseases.
-Glial cells play an important role in Alzheimer’s disease (AD) is an irreversible, progressive neurodegenerative disease that slowly destroys memory and thinking skills eventually leading to death from complete brain failure.
-It is the most common cause of dementia and affects more than 46 million people globally, with 500'000 new cases diagnosed annually in the United States alone.
-While there is still no cure for AD, there are several prescription drugs approved by the U.S. Food and Drug Administration to treat its symptoms.
+Glial cells play an important role in Alzheimer’s disease (AD) and chronic neuropathic pain, affecting more than 500 million people worldwide.
+In the US alone, this leads to annual costs of $600 billion for treatment and lost productivity.
+Conventional pharmacological treatments are only partially effective and are associated with significant side effects.
+There is an urgent need for the development of a safe, non-addictive, non-opioid-based therapy that also possesses disease-modifying properties.
 Recently, there has been growing excitement around treating neurological diseases using neuromodulation techniques.
 Flickering strobe lights at gamma-frequency of 40 Hz have shown very promising results in mouse models where microglia immune cells could be activated and contributed to degradation of amyloid- proteins.
-Invasive neuromodulation methods can target very specific areas in the brain.
 The current modulation devices, however, are comparable to that of early cardiac pacemakers, leading to fibrotic encapsulation within weeks.
 This is mainly predicated on the neural probe’s mechanical properties, given by the hard electrodes from the semiconductor industry.
 Our proposed approach for ten thousand times softer electrodes is based on nano engineered neural interfaces (NENI) - hybrid microstructured polymer pads covered by ultra-thin and soft nanostructured metal/elastomer compounds.
-Our NENI probes will allow a rapid reconfiguration to pre-selected brain targets for a patient-specific anatomy and therefore enable the activation of microglia immune cells.

 Quelles sont les particularités de ce projet?